Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

 From tweets to emails, from shares to screenshots—every post chips away at the Constructive Eviction Loophole.<br /><br />

-<span style="color:yellow">Change doesn't begin in a courtroom - it begins here, but it won't help anyone, without you.</span><br />
+<span style="color:yellow">Change doesn't begin in a courtroom.
+It begins here.
+Right now-at this very moment, with you and the next few decisions you make.</span><br />
 </div><br />

 <hr style="border: none; border-top: 2px dashed gray;" />